katelynnrachel/Airbnb/README.md

 ## Background and Overview
 Airbnb have gained traction as people want a personalized and private vacation experience.
 As someone who has frequently utilized Airbnb with friends and family, I was interested in the data and trends surrounding the program.
-I've conducted analysis on Airbnb data from Los Angeles in 2021, aquired by Kaggle, to answer questions about the business.
+I've conducted analysis on Airbnb data from Los Angeles in 2021, to answer questions about the business.
 In addition, as a resident of Los Angeles myself, I'm interested in what the market looks like and could use this information to potentially invest in Airbnb properties.

 #### Questions to Answer
 1. How do variables such as location, the number of bedrooms offered, and the minimun allowed nunber of nights affect the price?